martin-mwenda/alx-system_engineering-devops/0x19-postmortem/README.md

+Postmortem: When Our API Took a Nap 🛌💻

 Issue Summary:

 Duration: The outage lasted for 3 hours, from 11:00 AM to 2:00 PM UTC on September 15, 2024.